cathamm96/MovieTracker/README.md

 <i>MOVIE OBJECT:</i> Created from Movies class to call the methods within the Display Menu.

-<i>MOVIEINFO / GETMOVIEINFO CLASSES:</i> Used for calling the Movie Database API and extracting specific information about a movie from the user's input.
+<i>MOVIEINFO / MOVIEUTILITY CLASSES:</i> Used for calling the Movie Database API and extracting specific information about a movie from the user's input.

+<i>MOVIE INFO OBJECT:</i> Created from MovieUtility Class to call the method in Option 8 of the Display Menu.

 <b>FEATURES</b>